Analysis | How Europe’s ‘Digital Tax’ Plans Will Hit U.S. Tech Companies

 8. How else might this get resolved?

 The Franco-American standoff could come to nothing.
 A multilateral negotiation is underway at the Paris-based Organisation for Economic Cooperation and Development to coordinate global taxes on digital services.
 France is optimistic an agreement can be reached by the end of 2019 and says it would drop its own tax if a global standard kicks in.
-A meeting of Group of Seven finance ministers in France in July could provide an indication on whether there is sufficient political will to advance toward global standards for digital taxes.
+At a meeting of Group of Seven finance ministers in France in July, the Franco-U.S. tensions eased slightly as the two sides agreed on language to advance the OECD talks.
+New tax rules, according to the summary of the G-7 talks, should address “highly digitalized business models.”

 --With assistance from Viktoria Dendrinou.